Baker & Taylor: Ownership history

 After only two years in charge, David Cully announced on his retirement from B&T in June 2019.
 Amandeep Kochar has been promoted to executive vice president of B&T, leading the company after Cully's exit.

 In February 2015, Baker & Taylor's publishing group and U.S. marketing services were acquired by Readerlink Distribution Services.
 Under the acquisition agreement, Readerlink took over ownership of the firm's 504,000 sq. ft.
 Indianapolis distribution center, as well as their general offices in San Diego and editorial offices in Ashland, Oregon.
 Baker and Taylor (UK) and B&T (Mexico) were not included in the acquisition, and will remain subsidiaries of Baker & Taylor.
 A Readerlink spokesperson said no offices, distribution centers, or operational changes were planned, and indicated that all current management and employees of the acquired divisions were joining the Readerlink.

 In April 2016, B&T was acquired by the Follett Corporation of McHenry, Illinois.
 According to The Chicago Tribune, the deal may boost the privately held Follett’s annual revenue by as much as 40 percent—from $2.6 billion to $3.6 billion. and resulted in senior management changes at B&T.

 In December 2018, it was reported that Ingram Content extended an offer in November 2018 to purchase Baker & Taylor's retail wholesale business from Follett.
 As a result, the Federal Trade Commission (FTC), started a preliminary investigation.
 The FTC contacted leading book retailers, Amazon, major and independent book publishers to help determine the impact, if any, from the sale.

 In November 2021, Follett Corporation announced a change in ownership of the Baker & Taylor division, which was divested to a private investment group led by Baker & Taylor President and CEO, Aman Kochar.

 On September 11, 2025, it was announced that ReaderLink had agreed to acquire B&T and its assets, including Baker & Taylor Distribution Services, with the deal scheduled to close on September 26.
 The deal did not include B&T's outstanding financial obligations (including balances owed to multiple publishing companies).
 On the afternoon of September 26, the day of the expected closing, it was announced that the two sides had "mutually agreed" to call off the acquisition.

 On October 6, 2025, it was announced that the company would be winding down operations and would shut down by the beginning of 2026.
-As a result of the shutdown, Boundless, an e-book service owned by Baker & Taylor and used by many US libraries, is going offline on December 8, 2025.
+As a result of the shutdown, it was planned that Boundless, an e-book service owned by Baker & Taylor and used by many US libraries, would go offline on December 8, 2025.

+In March 2026, Baker & Taylor filed for Chapter 11 bankruptcy protection in an effort to wind down its assets.
+The filing revealed that the company had over $100 million in liabilities, primarily caused by the aftermath of the COVID-19 pandemic.